Our free membership, business.com+, takes the pain out of choosing new business services.

 • Fewer storage limits: Your practice size and physical storage limitations won’t affect your EMR’s data management capabilities.
 Instead, your EMR plan will include a preset amount of cloud data storage that should easily accommodate all your digital patient charts.
 If you run out of digital storage space in your provider’s online document repository, you can contact your EMR vendor to discuss adding more.

 • Easy-to-read records: EMRs allow you to enter patient records via keyboard or voice commands.
-Therefore, your records are easier to read and others involved in your patient’s care won’t misunderstand your notes or make mistakes.
-Legible notes also make medical coding and billing much more straightforward.
+Your records are easier to read, and others involved in your patient’s care won’t misunderstand your notes or make mistakes.
+Clearer documentation also makes medical coding and billing much more straightforward.

 • Comprehensive, timestamped history of patient care: When you add entries to an EMR, the older versions of your charts don’t disappear.
-Instead, all old charts are preserved with a timestamp and all modifications are timestamped.
+Instead, all previous versions are preserved with a timestamp, and all modifications are also timestamped.
 You and your team can view a patient’s complete care history.
-You’ll know what’s been done, what has and hasn’t worked and what to do next.
+You’ll know what’s been done, what has and hasn’t worked, and what to do next.

 • Data security: All reputable EMR platforms are Health Insurance Portability and Accountability Act (HIPAA)-compliant, meaning they boast stringent cybersecurity measures that minimize the chances of data breaches.
 Plus, electronic patient records won’t be destroyed if your practice or storage site is seriously damaged.
-It’s also no big deal if your EMR vendor experiences similar damage, as vendors back up their clients’ data at many locations.
-[Related article: 17 Security Tips to Protect Your Business’s Information]
+It’s also no big deal if your EMR vendor experiences similar damage, as vendors back up their clients’ data at multiple locations.
+[Read related article: Security Tips to Protect Your Business’s Information]

-• Interoperability measures: Most EMR platforms include interoperability tools that ensure the seamless, secure transfer of patient data to specialists involved in the patient’s care.
-Interoperability measures can facilitate the transfer of this data to new primary care physicians if your patient relocates or switches doctors.
-They also keep you compliant with several government programs.
+• Interoperability measures: The best medical software platforms include interoperability tools that ensure the seamless, secure transfer of patient data to specialists involved in the patient’s care.
+These measures can facilitate the transfer of this data to new primary care physicians if your patient relocates or switches doctors.
+They also ensure compliance with various government programs.

-• Telehealth and e-prescribing tools: Most of the best EMR platforms include telehealth and e-prescribing tools that create better patient experiences.
-Mobility-limited or long-distance patients can use telehealth for at-home appointments.
+• Telehealth and e-prescribing tools: Top EMR platforms include telehealth and e-prescribing tools that can be incredibly helpful for patients.
+Patients with mobility limitations or those requiring long-distance care can utilize telehealth for at-home appointments.
 Additionally, e-prescribing tools eliminate the tedium of printing paper prescriptions.
-They also flag potentially dangerous interactions between prescriptions to keep your patients safe.
+They also flag potentially dangerous interactions between medications to keep your patients safe.

 FYIDid you know